-The #1 rule is to obtain a Court Order that describes all parenting time!
+The #1 rule is to obtain a Court Order which describes all parenting time

 It is always best to obtain a Court Order which will specifically define each Parties' parenting time when the Parties are co-parenting and working well together.
 It becomes far more difficult, and time intensive, when parents have parenting disputes, or a parent can not demonstrate that parenting can be conducted in a safe or healthy manner.

 Parents who have not obtained Court Orders to define parenting time and the responsibilities that each parent must assume will often inadvertently put their children at risk of harm, especially if the other parent is known to be unsafe has shown a lack of properly supervising the child(ren).